diginsight/telemetry/README.md

 [README.v1.md](README.v1.md) describes how to use Diginsight telemetry with standard DotNet __Systen Diagnostics listeners__.
 <br><br>

+# SUMMARY

+__Common.Diagnostics__ is a .Net Standard component that provides readable log with __application execution flow__ to __.Net Log providers__ such as __Log4Net, Serilog or Application Insights, Console, EventLog and Debug__ __DotNet Log providers__.<br>

+This makes the application flow fully observable, __still without compromises on performance__.<br>

+1. [HOWTO - Make your application flow observable.md](HOWTO%20-%20Make%20your%20application%20flow%20observable.md) explores how to use Diginsight to fully expose our application exeution flow.

+2. [HOWTO - Avoid performance impacts using diginsight telemetry.md](HOWTO%20-%20Avoid%20performance%20imacts%20using%20diginsight%20telemetry.md) explores how we can do this ensuring non impact on application performance.

 # Build and Test
 Clone the repository, open and build solution Common.Diagnostics.sln.